Company Voluntary Arrangement - Frequently Asked Questions/worries

 Remember banks are in the business of financing and helping customers not knocking them over unnecessarily!

-THE NEXT QUESTION IS ONE WE HEAR VIRTUALLY EVERY DAY AND IT IS A VERY FRUSTRATING ONE SO PLEASE READ OUR GUIDES CAREFULLY AND THEN YOU DECIDE WHAT THE RIGHT APPROACH IS.
+THE NEXT 2 QUESTIONS WE HEAR VIRTUALLY EVERY DAY AND IT IS A VERY FRUSTRATING ONE SO PLEASE READ OUR GUIDES CAREFULLY AND THEN YOU DECIDE WHAT THE RIGHT APPROACH IS.
 MANY INSOLVENCY PEOPLE SIMPLY GIVE OUT WRONG INFORMATION ON THIS SUBJECT BECAUSE THEY DO NOT WANT YOUR COMPANY TO PROPOSE A CVA!
 WHY?
 BECAUSE THEY PREFER THE LARGE FEES OF ADMINISTRATION OR CLOSURE MECHANISMS LIKE LIQUIDATION!

 Q: Someone told me that if we do a CVA the company has to pay back 100p in the 1 or the tax people will reject the proposal is that correct?